 For over A week, the City of Atlanta has battled a ransomware attack that has caused serious digital disruptions in five of the city’s 13 local government departments.
 The attack has had far-reaching impacts—crippling the court system, keeping residents from paying their water bills, limiting vital communications like sewer infrastructure requests, and pushing the Atlanta Police Department to file paper reports for days.

 More than 2,000 Windows-based computers at CDOT offices were knocked offline February 21 by a version of the cyber security threat virus known as SamSam.
 Colorado has spent between $1 million and $1.5 million recovering from a February ransomware attack that took out thousands of computers at the state’s department of transportation (CDOT).

 Nation-states that are under severe sanctions are desperate to raise cash.
-North Korea has recently raised tens of millions of dollars through ransomware attacks, and Iran is generally assumed to be actively attacking the United States’ infrastructure, including water utilities.
+North Korea has recently raised tens of millions of dollars through ransomware attacks, and Iran is generally assumed to be actively attacking the United States’ infrastructure.

 Add criminal syndicates to the mix, and soon you realize where millions of daily attacks are coming from.

 CyberSecurity Company Reviews

 Peace of mind.
 If any disaster occurs, Irontech Security has our back.

 "IronTech Security provides us with the peace of mind knowing that if any disaster occurs, they have our back.
 When we create a service ticket, response is prompt.
 If you’re undecided about changing providers or choosing IronTech Security, ask anyone in our office if they’ve had a bad experience or problem that wasn’t promptly served.
 The answer would be “No.” Can you say that about your IT firm?”

 Irontech Security provides peace of mind that we’re backed up and secure every night.